LP crisis festers as factions clash over control of secretariat

 The spokesperson, who further explained that the matter was already in court, expressed confidence that the court order would soon be vacated.

-He said: “When you accuse someone of an offence, especially a criminal offence, the person must be heard according to section 36 of the Nigerian constitution.
+He said: “When you accuse someone of an offense, especially criminal offense, the person must be heard according to section 36 of the Nigerian constitution.

 “We are party chairmen, a very integral part of NEC who have the final authority to rectify any decision taken by the party.